swax/NAISYS/docs/019-voice-agent.md

   persisted (e.g. as `context_log` on the admin session, or as chat messages).
 - **Session duration limits.** `gpt-realtime` sessions have a max length; a long voice conversation may need transparent re-establishment.
+- **Multi-participant chats.** Phase 1's chat-mode session locks to a single 1:1 thread.
+Phase 2: support group chats — subscribe to every participating agent's run log so the voice agent can narrate progress across all of them, not just the one target.
+Overlaps with retargeting (above) on the log-multiplexing side.
+- **Images into the voice context.** Phase 1 feeds the voice agent text-only run-log digests.
+Phase 2: inject image attachments seen in chat / run output as `input_image` items on `gpt-realtime` so the operator can ask "what's in that screenshot?" without dropping out of the call.
+Per-turn cost and the realtime model's image-token rates need to flow through `computeVoiceCost`.